Plantains, Sugar Cane Juice, and the Unifying Comfort of a Cuban Café

 But Las Olas Café is most certainly legit and has become an unshakable presence in the daily lives of many.

 People may differ over what the true test is for an authentic Cuban restaurant.
-Certain hallmarks, however, are a must: amazing cafecitos, strong and sweet enough to make your teeth sting; a walk-up window where you can procure said coffee and shoot the shit in Spanish with your neighbors, while cursing Fidel to the fullest; a bunch of officious ladies serving guava and cheese infused pastelitos; a menu—with pictures, of course—that continues for a few pages, serving breakfast, lunch, dinner, and snacks; and a screeching juicer making guarapa, the cloyingly sweet sugarcane drink that's sure to leave you in a sweaty daze.
+Certain hallmarks, however, are a must: amazing cafecitos, strong and sweet enough to make your teeth sting; a walk-up window where you can procure said coffee and shoot the shit in Spanish with your neighbours, while cursing Fidel to the fullest; a bunch of officious ladies serving guava and cheese infused pastelitos; a menu—with pictures, of course—that continues for a few pages, serving breakfast, lunch, dinner, and snacks; and a screeching juicer making guarapa, the cloyingly sweet sugarcane drink that's sure to leave you in a sweaty daze.

 But above all, a true Cuban restaurant makes a great or Cuban sandwich—the toasted pork, ham, and cheese delight that doesn't taste the same anywhere out of sub-tropical climes.
 It's the dish that has been endlessly championed for decades and is what most people think of when they see some guy in the kitchen wearing a guayabera.

 Las Olas Café makes a great Cuban sandwich.
 In fact, Michael and Jane Stern of fame, have deemed it to be the best.
-With fresh roasted pork loin, real butter slathered on the bread before it hits the plancha, and plenty of pickles and yellow mustard, it is, they write, "a single sensational chord of flavor."
+With fresh roasted pork loin, real butter slathered on the bread before it hits the plancha, and plenty of pickles and yellow mustard, it is, they write, "a single sensational chord of flavour."
 I've been eating them since I was a kid and I'd have to say I agree.
 Too many joints in Miami serve their Cubanos half-toasted, with inferior meats, and slathered with margarine.
 Not Las Olas.
-I can concur that the Cubano there is beautifully toasted and complex in flavor.
+I can concur that the Cubano there is beautifully toasted and complex in flavour.
 It's the real deal.

 But a Cuban restaurant can't stand on a Cubano alone.
 In the name of science, I had to try some more dishes.
 A kid from South Korea named Sang-Joon approached me and, communicating through a translation app on his phone, he asked me what to order.
 He had seen the line out the door and decided to come in.
 I recommended the lechon and the ropa vieja.
 And platanos and black beans, of course.
 All were superior.